kudobuilder/kudo.dev/content/docs/update-upgrade-plans.md

 ## Upgrade

 Upgrades occur when the `OperatorVersion` is changed.
-The Upgrade from the NEW `OperatorVersion` is executed:
+The upgrade from the NEW `OperatorVersion` is executed:

 ```bash